bobgeis/aoc2020/readme.md

 Straightforward logic, but now we're parsing a more complicated input file.

+Strangely, removing the defer:doAssert from `part1()` and `part2()` made things _slower!_ I suspect this is due to some poor interaction between defer and my timing template.

 ```
-$ nim c --gc:arc -d:danger --opt:speed src/day/d02.nim && time out/runme
+$ nim c --gc:arc -d:danger --opt:speed src/day/d02.nim && time out/run

-Day02 at #19c4133
+Day02 at #1957146
-Read file and parse in 517 microseconds and 801 nanoseconds
+Read file and parse in 392 microseconds and 509 nanoseconds
-Part1 is 569 in 17 microseconds and 442 nanoseconds
+Part1 is 569 in 22 microseconds and 486 nanoseconds
-Part2 is 346 in 1 microsecond and 794 nanoseconds
+Part2 is 346 in 5 microseconds and 965 nanoseconds

 real    0m0.004s
-user    0m0.002s
+user    0m0.001s
 sys     0m0.001s
 ```